 Is Lipodissolve with Kybella new?

 Yes and No. If one searches the internet for ‘Lipodissolve’ there are hundreds of articles about this procedure, which rapidly gained popularity from 2005-2009 for the treatment of both submental (chin) and abdominal fat reduction with a compounded injectable solution of Phosphatidylcholine and Sodium Deoxycholate (PC-DC).
 While this procedure was very effective, the solution used for the procedure was only obtainable from compounding pharmacies and was used off label for the procedure, as it was not FDA approved despite a highly favorable safety profile in small studies performed by physician investigators.
-Due to variability in both the PC-DC solution and an rapid rise in popularity of the procedure, there were many reports of adverse events, almost all of which occurred in retail ‘Lipodissolve’ centers and ‘med-spas’ looking to capitalize on the new procedure and which did not have the proper training, knowledge, or patient selection criteria in place, eventually leading to a FDA warning about the Lipodissolve procedure in 2010.
+Due to variability in both the PC-DC solution and a rapid rise in popularity of the procedure, there were many reports of adverse events, almost all of which occurred in retail ‘Lipodissolve’ centers and ‘med-spas’ looking to capitalize on the new procedure and which did not have the proper training, knowledge, or patient selection criteria in place.
+This eventually led to a FDA warning about the Lipodissolve procedure in 2010.